jianqih/AKM/README.md

 ## Output

-The code generates two main visualizations:
+The code generates two main visualizations saved as PDF files in the `figures/` directory:

 1. **Transition Matrices**: Shows how workers of different types transition between firms
 2. **Joint Distribution**: Displays the stationary distribution of worker-firm matches